Why it Matters

 Businesses care about what they get for their taxes.
 Extensive and efficient infrastructure is critical for the sound functioning of an economy because it plays an important part in determining the location of economic activity and the kinds of activities or sectors that can develop.
 A healthy workforce is vital to an economy’s competitiveness and productivity—so investing in the provision of health services is clearly essential for economic as well as moral reasons.
 Basic education increases the efficiency of each worker, and good-quality higher education and training allow economies to move up the value chain beyond simple production processes and products.

 The efficiency with which tax revenue is converted into public goods and services varies around the world.
-Recent data from the World Economic Forum show that in economies such as France high tax rates fund high levels of public goods and services such as infrastructure, health, primary education, higher education and training.
-The data show the opposite for economies such as Argentina and Brazil.
+Recent data from the World Development Indicators and the Human Development Index show that economies with relatively low total tax rates, such as Ireland and Bulgaria, are able to generate tax revenues efficiently and convert the gains into high levels of public goods and services.
+The data show the opposite for Senegal and Mali.
 Economic development often generates additional needs for tax revenue to finance a rise in public spending, but at the same time it requires the economy’s ability to raise revenue to meet these needs.
 More important than the level of taxation, however, is how revenue is used.
-In economies such as Chile and Malaysia total tax rates are moderate, but the public services provided rank high in a global comparison (10).
 In developing economies high tax rates and weak tax administration are not the only reasons for low tax collection.
 The tax base is much narrower because most workers earn very low wages or are in the informal sector.